-- 2. This passage is written to saints, to people who are in Christ (1-2).
+2. This passage is written to saints, to people who are in Christ (1-2).
 That's vital to remember, for we're going to be reading some amazing blessings that God has given.
 But who are the beneficiaries of these blessings?
 Paul makes that clear in verse 1.
 He is writing, "To the saints in Ephesus, the faithful in Christ Jesus."

 If you are a saint, that is, a holy person, and you are if you are in Christ, then you're about to behold blessings that God has given you.
-If you are not in Christ, then you are reading someone else's mail. - 3.
-This passage exhorts us to praise the Triune God.
+If you are not in Christ, then you are reading someone else's mail, which could be your mail too, but you must put your total trust in Christ.

+3. This passage exhorts us to praise the Triune God.
 Notice the first word of verse 3, "Praise!"
 Some translations say, "Blessed (Greek eulogatos)!"
 Paul begins his letter informing those who are in Christ Jesus that God is worthy of commendation, of being spoken well of (that's what it means to bless someone).
 He is worthy of praise.

 But this is no generic God.
 He is a Triune God, for although He is one in essence He exists as three persons.
 And the apostle identifies these three persons in this sentence, highlighting their unique yet related activities associated with our salvation.
-Think of it this way.
-In the passage before us, the apostle is giving us three reasons why we ought to praise the Triune God...